anasTripleK/djangoLearningTrack/README.md

 # djangoLearningTrack
-Files that will track the django learning for anasTripleK
+Files that will track the django learning of anasTripleK for Project-0